-The Queen’s River Preserve is a wonderful place for an easy stroll along forested trails to one of Rhode Island’s most pristine streams.
-The Queen's River -- a cold, largely forested stream with headwaters in West Greenwich -- forms the western boundary of the preserve.
+The Queen’s River Preserve offers a short, easy hike to one of Rhode Island’s most pristine rivers.
+The Queen's River—cold and largely forested—forms the western boundary of the preserve.